United Methodists scrap their anti-gay bans. A woman who defied them seeks reinstatement as pastor

 Earlier this month, delegates at a United Methodist Church conference struck down the UMC's longstanding anti-LGBTQ policies and created a path for clergy ousted because of them to seek reinstatement.

 Stroud — even while recalling how her 2004 ouster disrupted her life — is taking that path, though some other past targets of UMC discipline are choosing otherwise.
-Stroud is optimistic that United Methodist clergy from New Jersey and eastern Pennsylvania will restore her pastoral credentials at a meeting next week.
+Stroud is optimistic that United Methodist clergy from eastern Pennsylvania will restore her pastoral credentials at a meeting next week.

 Ahead of a church service last Sunday, Stroud pondered what reinstatement would mean, and shed a tear.
 “It’s about how compelling that call is — that after 20 years, I still want to come back,” she said.